-An award has been endowed by the family and friends of Jody Rud for a full-time student in the Masters of Social Work Program in the School of Social Work, Faculty of Health and Social Development, at the University of British Columbia, Okanagan campus.
+An award has been endowed by the family and friends of Jody Rud for a full-time student in the Master of Social Work Program in the Faculty of Health and Social Development, at the University of British Columbia, Okanagan campus.
 Preference is given to students with an emphasis on drug and alcohol addiction or homelessness.
 Consideration will be given to students who demonstrate a combination of academic achievement and volunteerism, community involvement, or campus leadership.
 Jody will be remembered for his compassionate nature and his dedication to making a difference in the lives of others.

-Students self-nominate themselves for this award during the month of April.
-The School's Awards Committee then reviews the nominations and submits the final recommendation to the College of Graduate Studies at the end of April.
-Specific instructions and deadlines are posted on the MSW Program Homepage on Canvas early in April.
+Students self-nominate themselves for this award.
+The School's Awards Committee then reviews the nominations and submits the final recommendation to the College of Graduate Studies.
+Specific instructions and deadlines are posted on the MSW Program Homepage on Canvas in April.